cascadeth/OSU-IT-Tool-Mods/README.md

 ***

-This repo provides a set of user styles* for multiple sites that OSU IT services use, as well as a few user scripts.
+This repo provides a set of user styles* for multiple sites that OSU IT services use, as well as a few user scripts**.

 The original design for most of these sites is very white and required a decent amount of scrolling in some cases.
 These